oracle-terraform-modules/terraform-oci-oke/docs/src/guide/storage.md

 You can then review the following documentation for creating persistent volume claim and persistent volume using file storage

-Refer to [Provisioning PV and PVC using FSS]() for more information.
+Refer to [Provisioning PVCs on the File Storage Service](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengcreatingpersistentvolumeclaim_Provisioning_PVCs_on_FSS.htm) for more information.

 **CAUTION:** Running terraform destroy will remove the filesystem storage created using Terraform.
 Ensure you have taken the necessary backup if needed.